This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 Make a list of the things you regularly use in your household and make a plan to stock up on each of them whenever you can get them for rock-bottom prices.

 Although you can get items for free and almost free, don’t be wasteful.
 Buy only what you need and donate the ones that you don’t.

-To get the most out of couponing, you have to learn how to make a list before you to a store and then make a plan to stack up coupons so that you can get the most discount.
+To get the most out of couponing, you have to learn how to make a list before you go to a store.
+Make a plan to stack up coupons so that you can get the most discount.
 For example, you can use a manufacturer coupon on top of a store coupon and then redeem it using rebate apps.

 Although couponing can slash your grocery bill into half, it can be daunting to some because of the time it requires and the learning curve.
 However, the only thing you can do to find out if couponing is for you is to just go out and try it.